 Amici submit this brief to highlight for the Court, with citation to scientific literature and research, the importance of contraception to women's preventive health care and the grave harms to women's health and public health generally presented by the two Final Rules now at issue.
-Absent a preliminary injunction, those Final Rules will compromise access to a critical component of women's preventive healthcare for countless American women.
-Amici, who include the leading health professionals providing women's health care, therefore urge this Court to grant the States' Motion for a Preliminary Injunction.
+Among other things, those Final Rules could have the effect of compromising access to a critical component of women's preventive healthcare for countless of American women.
+Amici, who include the leading health professionals providing women's healthcare services, urge this Court to grant the States' Motion for summary judgment.